Moduli of parabolic connections on a curve and Riemann-Hilbert correspondence: Isomonodromic deformation

-The equation (\ref{schlesinger}) is called Schlesinger equation and it is needless to say that this equation plays a great role in explicit description of many differential equations arising from monodromy preserving deformation.
-However, we want to describe monodromy preserving deformation even on the locus contracted by $\RH$.
-So the equation (\ref{schlesinger}) itself is not enough for the explicit geometric description of monodromy preserving deformation, because (\ref{schlesinger}) is defined only on a Zariski open set and is even not defined in higher genus case.
-In order to obtain the splitting $D$, we will go back to how the equation (\ref{schlesinger}) arise as a monodromy preserving deformation.
+The equation (\ref{schlesinger}) is called the Schlesinger equation and it is needless to say that this equation plays a great role in explicit description of many differential equations arising from the isomonodromic deformation.
+However, $U$ and the equation (\ref{schlesinger}) do not have the geometric Painlev\'e property.
+For example, take a point $x$ of $U$ over $\bt\in T$ which corresponds to $(\cO^{\oplus r}_{\BP^1_U},\nabla,\{l^{(i)}_j\})$.
+Take a path $\gamma$ in $M^{\balpha}_{\cC/T}(\tilde{\bt},r,d)$ starting at $x$ and comming back to a point $y$ over $\bt$ such that $\gamma$ is a solution of the differential equation determined by the isomonodromic deformation.
+Let $(F,\nabla_F,\{(l^{(i)}_F)_j\})$ be the parabolic connection corresponding to $y$.
+Then $F$ may not be trivial and so $y$ may not lie in $U$.
+Thus $U$ and (\ref{schlesinger}) do not have the geometric Painlev\'e property.
+Moreover, we want to describe the isomonodromic deformation even on the locus contracted by $\RH$.
+So the equation (\ref{schlesinger}) itself is not enough for the explicit geometric description of the isomonodromic deformation, because (\ref{schlesinger}) is defined only on a Zariski open set and is even not defined in higher genus case.
+In order to obtain the splitting $D$, we will go back to how the equation (\ref{schlesinger}) arises as the isomonodromic deformation.
 Take a local constant section $\sigma:T'\to RP_r(\cC,\tilde{\bt})^{\sharp}\times_TT'$, where $T'$ is an analytic open subset of $T$.
 Then $\sigma$ corresponds to a local system $\V_{\sigma}$ on $\cC_{T'}\setminus((\tilde{t_1})_{T'}+\cdots+(\tilde{t_n})_{T'})$ after shrinking $T'$.
-The canonical flat connction on $\V_{\sigma}\otimes \cO_{\cC_{T'}\setminus((\tilde{t_1})_{T'}+\cdots+(\tilde{t_n})_{T'})}$ extends to an integrable logarithmic connection
+The canonical flat connection on $\V_{\sigma}\otimes \cO_{\cC_{T'}\setminus((\tilde{t_1})_{T'}+\cdots+(\tilde{t_n})_{T'})}$ extends to an integrable logarithmic connection

 whose induced relative connection is just $\tilde{\nabla}|_{\cC\times_T\RH^{-1}(\sigma(T'))}$.
 The equation (\ref{schlesinger}) comes from the integrability condition for $\nabla^{\sigma}$.
 Taking the tangent direction of $\sigma(T')$, we obtain the splitting $D$.
 Precisely, we have the following proposition: